scalar-labs/cassy/docs/getting-started.md

 Cassy will use this environment variable as a credential to access your storage blob.

-#### File system storage specific requirements
+#### Remote file system specific requirements
-The storage machine need to be accessible via ssh from the slave node performing the backup.
-Place a SSH private key without passphrase in the slave ssh folder.
+The remote file system machine need to be accessible via ssh from the slave node performing the backup as well as the master node.
+Place a SSH private key without passphrase in the ssh folder.
 It is necessary to follow the following naming and location :`~/.ssh/id_rsa`.
 Then add the corresponding public key in the storage machine ssh folder.

 ## Use